jberthault/MIDILab/ROADMAP.md

 A first version of the guitar fretboard was introduced in v0.3 but there are still plenty of things to do about it.
 For example, make the engine aware of the strings assigned to notes.
 It could be done using the track number of events.
-The current **fingering algorithm** is also rudimentary and yields wierd behaviors.
+The current **fingering algorithm** is also rudimentary and yields weird behaviors.
 There are many ways of improvement.

 The current version of the Harmonica is ugly and unusable.